 See the recipe card for quantities.

-How to Make Baked Zeppole Di San Giuseppe Italian Recipe ( with Step-by-Step Photos)
+How To Make Zeppole Di San Giuseppe

 Make the Choux Pastry Dough